 Today, physical networks are often based on one or more devices that manage data traffic between devices.
 To do this, all network cables are connected to the switch that allows different computers to communicate.
 Then hundreds of these switches ensure a relatively smooth communication when connecting the devices together.
 However, it may be appropriate to break down these large networks without changing anything in the physical facility.

-A Virtual LAN is a smaller logical partition created within a large physical network made by connections.
+VLAN is a smaller logical partition created in a large physical network made by connections.
 The spread of the local network to several switches is not a problem here.
-All that matters is that the key is compatible with a VLAN.
+The only important thing is that the switch is compatible with a virtual LAN group.
 Only managed switches can create virtual LANs.

-However, each port can only be part of a single VLAN.
+On the other hand, each port can only be part of a single virtual LAN.
 If devices in a VLAN need to communicate with another VLAN, this communication must be done through a router that can transmit message packets, as for communication between a home network and the Internet.

-Under normal circumstances, there is always one Virtual LAN in a manageable Switch.
-This VLAN is called a Native VLAN.
-Each client plugged into the switch ports automatically subscribes to the Native VLAN and can communicate with each other.
-The Native VLAN is configured as VLAN1 on each Switch by default.
+Under normal conditions, there is always one VLAN in a manageable Switch.
+This group is called Native VLAN.
+Each client plugged into the switch ports automatically becomes a member of Native VLAN and communicates with other clients.
+On each Switch, this group is configured as VLAN1 by default.

-In the case of a labeled Virtual LAN, assignment to VLANs is more dynamic: instead of being defined in the key, the allocation is made on a label on the label of the VLAN.
+In the case of a labeled VLAN, the assignment to VLANs is more dynamic: instead of being defined in the key, the allocation is made on a tag on the VLAN’s tag.
 That’s why we call this technique VLAN per port.
-The tag identifies the VLAN we are in, and a switch can identify which segment of the communication is taking place and transmit the message.
+The tag indicates the VLAN we are in, and a key can determine which segment the communication is taking place and transmit the message.

 A VLAN tag has 32 bits and appears directly after the sender’s MAC address in the Ethernet frame.
-The tag starts with 16 bits to identify the protocol: The Tag Protocol Identifier (TPI) indicates whether a VLAN ID is populated.
-If a Virtual LAN is marked with a frame, these blocks are 0x8100.
+The tag starts with 16 bits to identify the protocol: The Tag Protocol Identifier (TPI) indicates whether a VLAN ID is filled.
+And if marked with a frame, these blocks represent the value 0x8100.

 The next three bits of the frame indicates the priority of the message.
 They follow a bit for the Canonical Format Identifier (CFI).
 This field is only used to ensure compatibility between Ethernet addresses and the token ring.